-After choosing the best hiking boots or hiking shoes for your feet, a backpack is the second most important piece of equipment you need for walking any of the Camino routes (see Camino packing list).
+After choosing the best hiking shoes for your feet, a backpack is the second most important piece of equipment you need for walking any of the Camino routes (see Camino packing list).
 Bear in mind this humble backpack is going to hold all your belonging for a month, sometimes more.
 (Read my reviews of the best backpacks)

 Backpacks come in many different shapes and sizes.
 Each rucksack is specific to a certain activity or pursuit.
 When looking for a rucksack there are four vital points to consider before you purchase: